Fiddler Everywhere can be used in some very unique situations—such as safely testing changes to an app while it's running in production!

 500 errors in Fiddler Everywhere that may have been otherwise missed.

 By navigating through your website as a user might do, we can simultaneously track the logging in Fiddler Everywhere to spot any server-side errors or missing files that may not normally interrupt our workflow.

 In this case we can see that sure enough, a

 404 error was thrown on a missing asset.
 Maybe this is our culprit!?

 In these examples, while maybe a little contrived 😎, you can see how Fiddler Everywhere can be your network debugging co-pilot for diagnosing (and solving!) a variety of mysterious issues.

-Start your journey on macOS, Linux, or Windows by downloading Fiddler Everywhere today.
+Start your journey on macOS, Linux, or Windows with a trial of Fiddler Everywhere today.